Tinker Juarez: Freestyle BMX

 In April 1980, Tinker was named the first King of the Skateparks by Bicycle Motocross Action magazine.
 He even graced the April 1980 cover of the magazine, making it one of the first pure freestyle magazine covers by a BMX magazine.
-Although no contest was ever held, it was a general declaration for his highly advanced maneuvers that no one were matching at the time.
+Although no contest was ever held, it was a general declaration for his highly advanced maneuvers that no one was matching at the time.